Rajpratik71/opscode-summit-2013-wiki/Tuesday-azure-1000.md

 Cluster definitions - add cluster as a first-class data structure (covered by John Kaiser work)

 Clean up dynamic use of EC2 nodes used, polluting the Chef server - remove nodes that are no longer provisioned, etc.  Perhaps add TTL field to node.
 Right now people need to run cron jobs to clean things up.
+Might be a more generic solution around cleaning up old things - like pruning old cookbook versions.
+Garbage collection on version policy.

+More flexible cookbook versioning, more than x.y.z, perhaps prerelease, rc1, rc2, etc.